Health and Safety Policy

 Senior Leadership Team:

-1. Management shares with its employees and customers the aim to be the industry leader in health, safety, and environmental performance.
+1. Clearly communicate to employees and customers the organization’s commitment and ambition to be an industry leader in health, safety, and environmental performance.

-2. To be accountable for safety and environmental performance and holds all levels accountable for our safety program through ongoing monitoring of performance and annual review of the Safety Manual.
+2. Be accountable for safety and environmental performance and holds all levels accountable for our safety program through ongoing monitoring of performance and annual review of the Safety Manual.

-3. To establish annual safety goals, recognize outstanding safety performance, and take corrective action against intentional unsafe acts.
+3. Establish annual safety goals, recognize outstanding safety performance, and take corrective action against intentional unsafe acts.

-4. To create a culture where safety considerations are an integrated part of BGE’s processes and receive equal or greater attention than other management priorities of cost, quality and schedules.
+4. Creates a culture where safety considerations are an integrated part of BGE’s processes and receive equal or greater attention than other management priorities of cost, quality and schedules.

-5. To provide the physical and financial resources and management support necessary to carry out the safety program.
+5. Provides the physical and financial resources and management support necessary to carry out the safety program.

-6. To build a ‘100% safe culture’ where accidents or incidents are an unacceptable consequence of performing work.
+6. Builds a ‘100% safe culture’ where accidents or incidents are an unacceptable consequence of performing work.

-7. To take time to complete safety observations and safety walks to observe positive safety activities and to communicate safety risks.
+7. Takes time to complete safety observations and safety walks to observe positive safety activities and to communicate safety risks.

-8. To establish applicable health, safety, and environmental specifications for acquiring materials and equipment.
+8. Establish applicable health, safety, and environmental specifications for acquiring materials and equipment.

-9. To ensure that all employees are educated to work in a safe manner and that they use all protective devices and procedures required by BGE and by legislation to protect their health and safety.
+9. Ensures that all employees are educated to work in a safe manner and that they use all protective devices and procedures required by BGE and by legislation to protect their health and safety.

-10. To provide an arena where employees can communicate freely about safety considerations and areas of improvement.
+10. Provides an arena where employees can communicate freely about safety considerations and areas of improvement.

 Health & Safety Leadership Team

-1. Receive and respond to recommendations from the Joint Health & Safety Committee.
+1. Receives and respond to recommendations from the Joint Health & Safety Committee.

-2. Review and recommend revisions to BGE’s Health & Safety Policies and Procedures.
+2. Reviews and recommend revisions to BGE’s Health & Safety Policies and Procedures.

-3. Allocate resources required to ensure the success and continuous improvement of BGE’s Health & Safety Management System.
+3. Allocates resources required to ensure the success and continuous improvement of BGE’s Health & Safety Management System.

 Joint Health & Safety Committee (JHSC):

-1. Hold regular meetings for the review of:
+1. Holds regular meetings for the review of:

 3. Other safety and health matters.

-2. Conduct Formal Workplace Inspections and encourage worker participation in this process.
+2. Conducts Formal Workplace Inspections and encourage worker participation in this process.

-3. Make recommendations of any and all Safety concerns to management.
+3. Makes recommendations of all Safety concerns to management.

-4. Assist management in the health and safety program development.
+4. Assists management in the health and safety program development.

 5. Function within the set Terms of Reference.